Altay Hajiyev: Early life

-Altay Hajiyev was born on April 2, 1931 in the family of artist Amir Hajiyev.
-In 1951 he graduated from the art school called Azim Azimzade and also graduated from the Kiev State Art Institute in 1959.
+Altay Hajiyev was born on April 2, 1931, in the family of artist Amir Hajiyev.
+In 1951, he graduated from the art school called Azim Azimzade and also graduated from the Kiev State Art Institute in 1959.
 He has participated in international and national exhibitions since 1959.
 In 1960, he was admitted to the Union of Artists of the USSR.
 Between the years 1962-1967, he worked as the chief painter of the state Press Committee of the Azerbaijan SSR Council of Ministers.
 He was honored as an honorary artist in 1982 and a folk artist in 2002.
 He was awarded the Humay Award in 1995.
-Altay Hajiyev has been Presidential scholarship since 2003.
-Several individual exhibitions of the artist were held.
-Graphic work was organized in 1987, In 1991, "Natavan-Shusha ", in 2001, the "stars of our people " were thematic, as well as the 75th jubilee exhibitions in 2006.
+Hajiyev has been Presidential scholarship since 2003.
+Several individual exhibitions of the artists were held.
+Graphic work was organized in 1987, In 1991, "Natavan-Shusha ", in 2001, the "stars of our people" were thematic, as well as the 75th jubilee exhibitions in 2006.
 The artist's work is protected at Azerbaijan National Art Museum, Azerbaijan State Art Gallery, foreign museums and prestigious personal collections.
-During his work at "Azerneshr", he gets acquainted with well-known writers and poets of the time and learns their creativity.
-He was spending for a long time together among the famous artists.
+During his work at "Azerneshr", he gets acquainted with well-known writers and poets of the time and learns about their creativity.
+He spent for a long time together among the renowned artists.
 He acquired a special place in the art world and signed of himself.